agencyenterprise/point-sdk-capacitor/docs/GettingStarted.md

 }
 ```

-> Important: Sending an empty array of types will disable all data collecting and <doc:PointHealthKit> features.
+> Sending an empty array of types will disable all data collecting and [Point Health Kit](PointHealthKit.md) features.

-> Important: Important: Using **verbose: true** will make the SDK print logs in the debug console about internal operations, filters, dates, errors, warnings and much more.
+> Using **verbose: true** will make the SDK print logs in the debug console about internal operations, filters, dates, errors, warnings and much more.
 This is helpful during development/integration phase, but we recommend turning it off before releasing your app into production.

 ### Requesting User Permissions